cxcloud/cxcloud-documentation/architecture/how_to_use.md

 ## 3. Add capabilities for your existing microservice stack

-In this scenario, there is already a microservices architecture in place, including centralized API Gateway, version control and DevOps pipeline.
+In this scenario, there is already a microservices architecture in place, typically including centralized API Gateway, version control and DevOps pipeline.
 Your task might be for example to add additional capabilities \(e.g. commerce, content, search\) to the existing stack.
 And in this area CX Cloud services might come handy.

 In this case, you can copy needed services from [https://github.com/cxcloud-demos](https://github.com/cxcloud-demos) to your own version control and configure DevOps pipeline manually.
 The repos in our "CX Cloud Demos" GitHub account are created automatically every night by running CX Cloud CLI with default settings.